Lace Top Wigs and Halacha: 2026 Guide for Sheitel Buyers

 There's halacha (Jewish law), and then there's hashkafa (religious philosophy and community custom).
 Some communities, particularly certain Chassidic groups, have stringencies that go beyond the baseline halacha.
 They may require a specific type of covering, or they may discourage lace tops regardless of lining.
 That's a hashkafic preference, not a halachic ruling.
 As a manufacturer, we don't take positions on community customs.
 What we can tell you — and what we document for every wholesale order — is whether our lace top sheitels meet the objective halachic standard of complete coverage.

 When salon partners ask us for documentation, we provide a written specification sheet confirming the lining material, its opacity rating, and its placement relative to the lace mesh.
-That sheet has been reviewed by multiple rabbinic authorities and has never been challenged.
+That sheet is designed for a buyer's Rav to inspect alongside the physical sample when community approval is required.

 Why Lace Tops Have Become the Preferred Sheitel for Orthodox Women